bytesunite/li-git-essential-training/ch4-push-your-code.md

 If you go to the remote repo you should now see the new *Example.md* is part of your forked repo.
 The commit message should also be visible.

+## Pull changes from the remote repository
+If a remote repository is ahead of a local repository it is possible to pull files from the remote repo to your local repo.
+For this example we will go to GitHub and create a file on the forked repo to simulate a situation where a repo has one or more files that are ahead of your local repo.

+1. Go to the forked repo at GitHub and click the *Add File* button then select *Create new file*.
+Give the file a name, such as *Example02.md* and add some text "This is some text".
+Then click the button *Commit changes*.
+A default commit message is provided so you can leave this and continue by clicking *Commit changes*.

+2. Go back to your local repo and you will see that it does not have the new file that we just created.
+To download the new content to the local repo, use Git's *pull* command.
+After running this command you should see the new *Example02.md* file in your local repo.<br>
+`/$ git pull`